kdy1493/Dev-Intrusion_detector/README.md

    Continuously monitor WiFi CSI (Channel State Information) to detect door openings or human entry.

 2. **Intruder Localization**
-   Analyze phase and amplitude shifts to approximate the intruder’s position in the room.
+   Analyze phase and amplitude shifts to approximate the intruder's position in the room.

 3. **Real-Time Human Detection & Tracking**
    - **YOLOv8** for ultra-fast person bounding-box detection